FionaPang/London-Housing/README.md

 # London Housing
- a brief data cleaning and summary of the London housing values iof 33 Boroughs
+ A brief data cleaning and summary of London housing values of 33 Boroughs